dshe/RxSockets/README.md

 await server.DisposeAsync();
 ```
 ### notes
-When constructing a ```RxSocketServer``` without indicating an ```IPEndPoint```, IPv6Loopback on an automatically assigned port is used.
+When constructing a ```RxSocketServer``` without indicating an ```IPEndPoint```, an automatically assigned port on IPv6Loopback is used.

-In order to support multiple simultaneous observers, you can use, for example:
+To support multiple simultaneous observers, you can use, for example:
 ```csharp
 IObservable<byte> observable = IRxSocketClient.ReceiveObservable.Publish().AutoConnect();
 ```